ohjelmistotuotanto-hy-avoin/ohjelmistotuotanto-hy-avoin.github.io/osa5.md

 ![]({{ "/images/5-5.png" | absolute_url }}){:height="440px" }

-Periaatteet ovat lähes samat kuin SAFe:ssa, yksi periaatteista tekee kuitenkin selvää eroa menetelmien välille, esitetään se tässä suorana sitaattina [dokumentaatiosta](https://less.works/less/framework/introduction.html#LeSSPrinciples):
+Periaatteet ovat lähes samat kuin SAFe:ssa.
+Mutta, yksi periaatteista tekee kuitenkin selvää eroa menetelmien välille, joten esitetään se tässä suorana sitaattina [dokumentaatiosta](https://less.works/less/framework/introduction.html#LeSSPrinciples):

 *More with less:*

-- We don’t want more roles because more roles leads to less responsibility to Teams
+- We don’t want more roles because more roles leads to less responsibility to Teams.
-- We don’t want more artifacts because more artifacts leads to a greater distance between Teams and customers
+- We don’t want more artifacts because more artifacts leads to a greater distance between Teams and customers.
-- We don’t want more process because that leads to less learning and team ownership of process, instead we want more responsible Teams by having less (fewer) roles
+- We don’t want more process because that leads to less learning and team ownership of process, instead we want more responsible Teams by having less (fewer) roles.
-- We want more customer-focused Teams building useful products by having less artifacts
+- We want more customer-focused Teams building useful products by having less artifacts.
-- We want more Team ownership of process and more meaningful work by having less defined processes
+- We want more Team ownership of process and more meaningful work by having less defined processes.
-- *We want more with less*
+- *We want more with less*.

-Eli minimoimalla prosessin, roolien ja artefaktien määrää pyritään siihen että tiimit ottavat itse omistajuuden tuotteen kehittämisestä ja asiakkaan kanssa käytävästä kommunikaatiosta.
+Eli minimoimalla prosessin, roolien ja artefaktien määrää pyritään saamaan tiimit ottamaan itse omistajuuden tuotteen kehittämisestä ja asiakkaan kanssa käytävästä kommunikaatiosta.

 Lisää periaatteista [LeSS:in](https://less.works/less/framework/introduction.html) dokumentaatiossa.